rtlabs-com/p-net/doc/getting_started_linux.rst

 Depending on how you installed cmake, you might need to run ``snap run cmake`` instead of ``cmake``.

+The ``make install`` step is to install scripts for manipulating IP settings, control LEDs etc.

 Run the Linux demo application